 2 teaspoons cornstarch

-2. Cheesecake – Increase the temperature of the oven to 400 degrees.
-In the same bowl, add the cream cheese, sugar, flour, vanilla and zest.
+2. Cheesecake – Increase temperature of oven to 400 degrees.
+In same bowl, add the cream cheese, sugar, flour, vanilla and zest.
 Mix on medium speed for 4 minutes, until smooth.
-Scrape down the sides of the bowl and add the eggs one at a time.
-Pour in the cream and mix again until smooth, about 1 minute.
-Pour into the cooled crust and bake for 10 minutes.
-Reduce the oven to 200 degrees and continue baking for 50 minutes.
-Turn the oven off and crack the door, leave the cheesecake in the oven for 10 minutes.
+Scrape down sides of bowl and add eggs one at a time.
+Pour in cream and mix again until smooth, about 1 minute.
+Pour into cooled crust and bake for 10 minutes.
+Reduce oven to 200 degrees and continue baking for 50 minutes.
+Turn oven off and leave oven door a jar with wooden spoon.
+Leave cheesecake in the oven for 10 minutes.
 Remove and let cool to room temperature, then refrigerate for at least 4 hours.
 It’s okay if the cheesecake has a few cracks, look at mine!

 Shaved Fennel & Citrus Salad with Herby Buttermilk Dressing

 1/3 cup light mayonnaise

 juice of 1 lemon

 pinch of salt & pepper